o-t-w/blog/src/content/blog/dark-mode-svg.md

 description: Using the light-dark() CSS function to implement light and dark mode for SVG icons and SVG favicons, including SVG used with the HTML img element or as a CSS background-image.
 ---

 SVG has a unique benefit over other image formats: CSS can be included within the markup of the image itself.
 For inline SVG, `currentcolor` and CSS variables are simple ways to implement dark mode.
 When SVG is used like a typical image format, neither of those approaches work.
-When an `.svg` file is used (rather than including SVG markup directly within HTML) the CSS `light-dark()` function offers a solution.
+The CSS `light-dark()` function offers a solution. `light-dark()` for non-inline SVG works in Firefox, Chrome and Edge.
+I opened a [bug](https://bugs.webkit.org/show_bug.cgi?id=283489) in Safari and support looks set to be [landing soon](https://github.com/WebKit/WebKit/pull/42918).

 Below are two SVG circles.
 One is a `<div>` using the CSS `background-image` property.
 The second is a HTML `<img>` element.
 Their `fill` color will depend on the users system preferences: